ScramblerUSA/scramblerusa.github.io/sdsh/buydevices.md

 On this page you will find links to various smart devices that serve as a base of this project.
 These are the devices we will modify to achieve desirable appearance and behavior.
 In case the link doesn't work I also give a picture, so you have an idea of what to look for.
 Click the picture to view the larger version.

+Struck-out items are not a part of this guide YET, they are work in progress.

 #### Switches and dimmers

 |[![](/images/buying-guide/switcht.png)](/images/buying-guide/switch.png)|WiFi only switches: [these](https://www.aliexpress.us/item/3256806781135781.html) or [these](https://www.aliexpress.us/item/3256806541463529.html)|